 - Ask for their name and when they’d like to see the car

-- Meet in public places (parking lots near malls or RTA centers)
+- Meet in public places (parking lots near malls or RTA centres)

 During the Test Drive